Of my hundreds of happiness-project resolutions, and of the habits I’ve tried to form, one of my very favorites is to Read more.

 But reading takes time, and there aren’t many days when I can read as much as I’d like.
 Here are some habits that I’ve adopted to help me get more good reading done.

-And finally, some tips from great writers and readers:
+And finally, three more tips from great writers and readers:

 11. Randall Jarrell: “Read at whim!
 Read at whim!”